MIDIMinion/sound_reference/ref_networking.md

          *  In the pop-up enable IGMP Snooping status, immediate leave, IGMP Querier status, IGMP Querier Election.
          *  Set IGMP Querier version to v2.
          *  Set Querier Source IP Address to Auto.
+     *  In Multicast > IPv4 Multicast Configuration > IGMP VLAN Settings
+       *  Enable IGMP Snooping and Querier Status.
+       *  For Each VLAN using multicast(XDIP, Dante, AES67 etc.)
+         *  Select the VLAN and click edit.
+         *  In the pop-up change Router IGMP Version to v2 and Query interval to 30.
+Other settings can remain at default.
+    * In Multicast > Multicast Router Port
+      * Select each VLAN and ensure that all ports are set to none.
+This causes the switch to auto-detect a Multicast Router Port if you have additional switches.
+      * Click apply if you change anything.
+    * In Multicast > Forward All
+      * Select each vlan and ensure that all ports are set to none.
+This prevents multicast from flooding all ports.
+      * Click apply if you change anything.
+    * In Multicast > Unregestered Multicast
+     * Set all ports to forwarding.
+For a network without Video-over-IP devices set all to Forwarding.
+If you have video over IP devices: for more detail on this visit the Shure doc visited above.
    * QoS
+     * Under Quality of Service > General > QoS Properties set the Qos Mode to Basic.
+Hit Apply.
+     * Under Quality of Service > QoS Basic Mode > Global Settings set the Trust Mode to SDCP.
+Hit Apply.
+     * Under Quality of Service > General > DSCP to Que
+       * In the Table set DSCP 56 set to Queue 8, DSCP46 set to Queue 7, DSCP34 set to Queue 6, all other values to 1.
+Hit Apply.
+       * You can tab through these fields and use your numbers to set them fast.
+   * Hit Save.
+   * In Administration > File Management save this config to your computer.

+* Per Switch
+  * File Upload
+    * Duplicate the text file on your computer and name it for your switch.
+    * Connect to the new switch and change the UN and PW using the instructions above.
+    * Open the file in text edit and change the IP address to the desired IP for the switch you will upload to.
+    * Connect to the new switch and upload this switch file to the switch.
+    * Wait for the switch to load this config up to 5 minutes, then connect to the switch.
+    * Log into the switch at it's new IP and hit save.
+  * In Configuration Wizards Menu run the "Getting Started Wizard".
+    * Set System Location.
+    * Set System Contact.
+    * Set Host Name.
+    * Don't change the switch IP Address or Password.
+    * Set the Date and Time from the Local Machine.
+  * Set Banners
+    * In Administration set Login and Welcome Banners as desired.
+  * Set Up Link Aggregation.
+    * If you're using link aggregation, now is the time to set them up before you do any other port assignment.
+    * Navigate to Port Management > Link Aggregation > LAG Management.
+      * Hit Add.
+      * Name the LAG and enable LACP.
+      * Assign ports to the LAG.
+  * Set port settings
+    * In Interface Settings Submenu:
+      * Set Trunk/Access configuration per LAG.
+      * Set Trunk/Access configuration per port.
+You do not need to set anything per port for ports that are members of a LAG.
+Those can be left as is.
+      * Assign VLANs to desired ports and LAGs as needed.
+  * SAVE.
+It's a good idea to back up this config as well in case you need to swap a switch for a hardware issue.